kozlovsv/openvino_docker/README.md

 * Base image Centos 7.
 * Installed OpenVino 200, all dependencies.
 Environment variables are set.
 * The container is ready to run demo examples on Python, for example: https://github.com/opencv/open_model_zoo/tree/master/demos/python_demos/object_detection_demo_ssd_async
+* Installet Python 3.6
+* You can use the container to launch the Django and Flask app